aroberge/pyextensions/docs/source/index.rst

 However, not everyone might want to figure out how to write an import hook:

     | [page 420] *...it should be emphasized that Python's module, package and import
-      mechanism is one of the most complicated parts fo the entire language -- often poorly understood by even the most seasoned Python programmers unless they've devoted effort to peeling back the covers.*
+      mechanism is one of the most complicated parts of the entire language -- often poorly understood by even the most seasoned Python programmers unless they've devoted effort to peeling back the covers.*
-    |     ...
+    |     ... long discussion ...
     | [page 428] *Assuming that your head hasn't completely exploded at this point, ...
       Last, but not least, spending some time sleeping with PEP 302 and the documentation for* importlib *under your pillow may be advisable.*